RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 BeagleV-Fire
 -------------

 The BeagleV-Fire board is equipped with the Microchip’s PolarFire MPFS025T System on Chip (SoC), featuring a 5-core configuration.
 It includes 4 RV64GC cores for U54 and 1 RV64IMAC core for E51.

-Francescodario Cuzzocrea created a Base BSP for BeagleV-Fire board with Clock, IRQs, Console and UART support, which can find in the `bvf branch <https://github.com/fcuzzocrea/rtems/tree/bvf>`__.
+The Base BSP `riscv/beaglevfire` for BeagleV-Fire board supports Clock, IRQs, Console and UART.

-BeagleV-Fire supports the riscv/beaglevfire BSP variant.

-Building upon base BSP work to further enhance the functionality and compatibility of the `BSP <https://github.com/purviyeshi/rtems/tree/bvf>`__ for uni-processing and multi-processing.

 **Configure the BSP:** Following section in the INI-style configuration file, config.ini instructs the build system to build a